Multielectron ionization of three-electron strongly driven Ne at high intensities: Method

 where the two potentials are given by

 and the energy $\varepsilon$ of electron 1 is $- I_{p,1} / 4$.
 The parameters $\beta_1$ and $\beta_2$ are given by

 and are connected via the constraint

-From Eqs. \eqref{eq:ParabolicPotential_xi} and \eqref{eq:ParabolicPotential_eta}, it follows that only $U_2(\eta)$ allows for tunnelling.
+From Eqs. \eqref{eq:ParabolicPotential_xi} and \eqref{eq:ParabolicPotential_eta}, it follows that only $U_2(\eta)$ allows for tunneling.
 Hence, we focus on the solution of $U_2(\eta) = \varepsilon$ in order to specify the exit point.
 This leads to the cubic equation

 with

 The solutions are given by \cite{abramowitz1964handbook}

 where